A site devoted to aviation law, safety and security.

 The information contained in this web-site is intended for the education

-clients.
+and benefit of those visiting the Aero Legal Services site.
 The information should not be relied upon as advice to help you

 with your specific issue.
 Each case is unique and must be analyzed by an